 Hiring a lawyer often sounds intimidatingly expensive for victims of spinal cord injuries and other serious accidents.
-You may already have a host of expenses to contend with, and hiring a spinal cord injury lawyer sounds like it could prove even more expensive.
+You may already have a host of expenses to contend with and hiring a spinal cord injury lawyer sounds like it could prove even more expensive.
 In general, though, personal injury lawyers work based on contingent fees.
 This includes our attorneys at Dolman Law Group.

-Our spinal cord injury lawyers, however, will work with you to provide the legal support you need if we decide to take your claim.
+Our spinal cord injury lawyers will work with you to provide the legal support you need if we decide to take your claim.
 We start with a free consultation: a chance to get to know your case, including an assessment of how your injuries impact your life and how much compensation you may deserve.
-Then, if you have a good case, we will take spinal cord injury cases on a contingent fee basis, which means that you don’t have to pay anything upfront.
+Then, if you have a good case, we will take spinal cord injury cases on a contingent fee basis, which means that you don’t have to pay anything up front.
 Instead, the attorney will accept a portion of your claim as payment.

 Instead of asking how much it could cost to hire an attorney after spinal cord injuries, carefully consider how much it could cost not to have an attorney on your side.
 Many spinal cord injury victims find that just working with an attorney increases the compensation the insurance company or liable party will offer them after their accident.
 Others find that an attorney can help them better understand their legal rights, including the right to compensation, which will ultimately allow them to recover more of the funds they need.

 3. What Should I Do If I Get a Settlement Offer from the Insurance Company Or the Liable Party?